 In the evening, head into town for dinner at one of Windhoek's cozy restaurants.

-Day 2: Road Trip from Windhoek to Sossusvlei
+Day 2: Drive to Sossusvlei via Spreetshoogte Pass

 Sossuvlei is located in Africa's largest conservation area, the Namib-Naukluft National Park.
 The area is a large salt and clay pan surrounded by towering red dunes that create striking views in the morning and evening.
-The dunes here are some of the world's highest, reaching nearly 1,312 ft (400 m) and provide photography enthusiasts plenty of opportunities for incredible shots.
+The dunes here are some of the world's highest, reaching nearly 1,312 feet (400 m), and provide photography enthusiasts with plenty of opportunities for incredible shots.

-Wake up in time for one last sunrise at the Sossusvlei dunes, then start the drive to Swakopmund, a five-hour drive (250 miles/ 400 km) to the north.
-As you drive along the coast, the scenery gradually changes from mountains and dunes to rolling grass-covered hills, dotted with stands of acacia trees.
+Wake up in time for one last sunrise at the Sossusvlei dunes, then start the drive to Swakopmund, a five-hour drive (250 mi/ 400 km) to the north.
+As you drive along the coast, the scenery gradually changes from mountains and dunes to rolling grass-covered hills dotted with stands of acacia trees.

-On the way, watch for the endemic Hartmann's mountain zebra and other Namibian wildlife.
+Watch for the endemic Hartmann's mountain zebra and other Namibian wildlife on the way.
 Stop in the town of Solitaire (about halfway) for some homemade bread and an ice-cold drink.
 Another 1.5-hour drive down the road is the scenic Kuiseb Canyon—stop here for a picnic in the shade and to take in the views.
 Springbok and ostrich roam the vast gravel plains of the Namib, and welwitschia plants cover the arid ground.

 After a beautiful drive, arrive in Swakopmund in the early afternoon.

-Spend your time in Damaraland enjoying game drives on private reserves in search of the famed desert elephants, black rhino, giraffes, Hartman''s Mountain Zebras and other herding animals.
+Spend your time in Damaraland enjoying game drives on private reserves in search of the famed desert elephants, black rhinos, giraffes, Hartman's Mountain Zebras, and other herding animals.
 Explore the region's geologic formations, including the Twfylefontein Rock Paintings, Vingerklip, the Petrified Forest, and the Organ Pipes.
-For a view of the area hike up Brandberg Mountain (Damara: Dâures; Otjiherero: Omukuruvaro), Namibia's highest point at 8,442 ft (2,573 m).
+For a view of the area, hike up Brandberg Mountain (Damara: Dâures; Otjiherero: Omukuruvaro), Namibia's highest point at 8,442 feet (2,573 m).

-Head out in the morning for Etosha National Park, located three hours (210 miles/ 340 km) to the north.
-Drive through scenic Damaraland to reach Etosha's southern gate, reaching the park by early afternoon.
+Head out in the morning for Etosha National Park, located three hours (210 mi/ 340 km) to the north.
+Drive through scenic Damaraland to reach Etosha's southern gate, reaching the park in the early afternoon.
 Along the way, stop at the small town of Outjo for a coffee break and the Ugab Terrace for photos.

 Arrive at Etosha in time for lunch, then spend the rest of the day relaxing and enjoying the scenery.
 Spend the day exploring the park.
-Etosha has a plethora of wildlife with an estimated 250 lions, 2,500 giraffes, 6,000 zebras, 20,000 springbok, and 2,000 elephants.
+Etosha has a plethora of wildlife, with an estimated 250 lions, 2,500 giraffes, 6,000 zebras, 20,000 springboks, and 2,000 elephants.

 Head out for an evening game drive, then fall asleep to the sounds of the African bush at night.